dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 $$\eta$$ onto the unit circle[^3].
 Lets see how we can implement this idea in Pytorch.

-Implementation of unit vector parametrization in Pytorch
+Implementation of unit circle constrain in Pytorch
 ---------------------

 If we wanted to manually include the parametrization